Skip to content

 HVAC-tech-reviewing-ac-system-with-homeowner

-Does it blog your mind that the USA uses more energy for air conditioning than the entire continent of Africa?
+The USA uses more energy for air conditioning than the entire continent of Africa!
 This is because more than 87% of US homes are equipped with air conditioning.

 Many different types of air conditioning and HVAC systems are available on the market these days.
 It’s essential to understand the pros and cons of each type to decide which system is best for your home.
 This article compares the different types to better assist you in making a decision.

 Keep in mind that what might be the best system for one home might not be ideal for another.
 Consider your specific needs when buying a unit.
-Let’s take a look at some different HVAC systems.
+Let’s take a look at some different HVAC system types.

 What Is an HVAC System?